 In addition, we will encourage you to read around your subject to enhance your understanding and apply your knowledge to unfamiliar situations, helping you become a more independent learner.

 The qualification comprises 60 credits, all at Level 3.
-Fifty-four credits are for academic content and six are for study skills.
+Fifty-one credits are for academic content and nine are for study skills, academic writing and IT skills.

 Here is a breakdown of the study units:

 After an introduction to English Language and English Literature as subjects, you will study a range of texts.
 You will also have an opportunity to carry out a research project in an area of personal interest.

 Your Psychology unit begins with an introduction to developmental psychology and moves onto an in-depth study of psychological theories.
 You will also undertake a research project in an area of personal interest.

 3. Academic Writing